 How Long Does Opiate Withdrawal Last on Average?

-By the third or fourth day, most of the pain should be gone.
-In some cases, pain may continue for up to five days.
-During this part of withdrawal, it might be hard to keep solid foods down.
-It is important to eat during this time, though, because the body needs nourishment.
+Most of the pain should be gone by the third or fourth day, although pain may continue for up to five days.
+During this part of withdrawal, it might be hard to keep solid foods down, but it is important to eat because the body needs nourishment.
+Also, be mindful to stay hydrated to alleviate potential digestive discomfort and constipation.

 - Hot and cold sweats

-Getting Help With Opiate Detox at Serenity House Detox
+Get the Help You Need from Opiate Detox Programs at Serenity House Detox & Recovery Houston

 No one should go through opiate detox alone.
-At Serenity House Detox, we provide expert care and knowledge that makes the whole process easier.
-At our detox center in Houston, Texas, we offer detox programs for the most common addictions.
-These detox programs provide services to people in Houston, Dallas, Ft.
-Worth as well as the surrounding areas.
+At Serenity House Detox & Recovery Houston, we provide expert care and knowledge that makes the whole process easier.
+We offer detox programs for the most common addictions experienced in Houston, Dallas, Fort Worth, and the surrounding areas.

-We pride ourselves on offering state-of-the-art detox care.
-This is why we offer a number of detox services at our facility, including:
+We pride ourselves on offering state-of-the-art detox care and offer a number of detox services at our facility, including:

 - Individualized therapy program